Great Customer Service Tips for Yoga Student Loyalty

 How customer-service-oriented is your yoga studio?

-• What hours will you be open and available (at class time only or all day and evening)?
+• What hours will you be open and available (at the class time only or all day and evening)?

 • Live telephone reception.